-Especially with all the issues with chemicals, additives, and synthetic ingredients, baby formula can be a dark rabbit hole searching one ingredient will lead to searching another and on the list goes.
+Especially with all the issues with chemicals, additives, and synthetic ingredients, baby formula research can be a dark rabbit hole.
+Searching one ingredient will lead to searching another, and on the list goes.

-The only exception is Gerber, which of course starts with corn maltodextrin and even add table sugar.
+The only exception is Gerber, which of course starts with corn maltodextrin and even adds table sugar.
 That’s no bueno.

-This is the only brand I have seen who claims to have a formula made free of prohibited pesticides and synthetic fertilizers a major concern for mom’s wary of chemical-laden food.
+This is the only brand I have seen that claims to have a formula made free of prohibited pesticides and synthetic fertilizers, a major concern for moms wary of chemical-laden food.

-You can expect the now normal DHA and ARA but Earth’s best claims to have 2X the amount of DHA than leading organic formula.
+You can expect the now-normal DHA and ARA in this formula, but Earth’s Best claims to have 2X the amount of DHA than leading organic formula.

-Next, Soy needs to be more processed to sustain life than milk-based formulas because it is a plant-based instead of an animal-based protein.
-Also, soy proteins are bigger and harder to digest than breast milk and should be hydrolyzed for proper digestion in a baby.
+Soy needs to be more processed than milk-based formulas because it is a plant-based instead of an animal-based protein.
+Also, soy proteins are bigger and harder to digest than the proteins found in breast milk.
+Soy proteins need to be and should be hydrolyzed for proper digestion in a baby.